State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Evaluations

 \section{Evaluations}

-This section presents a description of the performance evaluations of models.
-After explaining the specification of the experimental data in \Secref{subsec:ExperimentData}, \Secref{subsec:ExecutionTimeEvaluation} and \Secref{subsec:RecognitionPerformanceEvaluation} show the experimental results of the execution time and recognition performance comparison among HSMM, IS-HSMM, and \Mod{ILP-HSMM}.
-Finally, we evaluate the reproducibility comparison between IS-HSMM and \Mod{ILP-HSMM} in terms of the modeling performance in \Secref{subsec:EffectivenessOfProposals}.
+This section presents a description of the performance evaluation of models.
+After explaining the specification{s} of the experimental data in \Secref{subsec:ExperimentData}, \Secref{subsec:ExecutionTimeEvaluation} and \Secref{subsec:RecognitionPerformanceEvaluation} {present} the {experimentally obtained results} of the execution time and recognition performance comparison among HSMM, IS-HSMM, and ILP-HSMM.
+Finally, we evaluate {a} reproducibility comparison between IS-HSMM and ILP-HSMM in terms of the modeling performance in \Secref{subsec:EffectivenessOfProposals}.